msolorio/workout_app/README.md

 ![Workout app Architecture](./readme-assets/client-data-strategy.png)

-### Reflections
+### Reflections and Future Features
-A Redux cache was a good fit for this app.
-Users read only their own data removing the risk of being out of sync.
+A Redux cache was a good fit here.
+Users read only their own data removing the risk of being out of sync with the DB.
 For the future, I would like to add a social component using Redis for caching shared data among users.

 Apollo GraphQL offers caching and keeping a Redux cache was not needed.
 I chose to use Redux to practice coordinating the two data stores and allow for optimistic updates in the future.